Mr. Six (mascot)

-Mr. Six is an advertising character that was used from 2004 to 2010 for an advertising campaign by the American theme park chain Six Flags.
-Appearing as an elderly man wearing a tuxedo and thick-framed glasses, he is usually shown stepping slowly off a bus before he suddenly performs a frenetic dance to an instrumental version of the Vengaboys song "We Like to Party" to invite stressed and overworked people to Six Flags.
+Mr. Six is an advertising character since 2004 for an advertising campaign by the American theme park chain Six Flags.
+Despite appearing as an elderly man wearing a tuxedo and thick-framed glasses, he is able to perform frenetic dance routines, usually to instrumental segments of the Vengaboys song "We Like to Party".
+The marketing spread to the parks in 2005 when one ride in the chain, Pandemonium at Six Flags New England, temporarily held the name "Mr. Six’s Pandemonium" until 2006.
+Mr. Six took a fourteen–year hiatus after 2010, returning on June 25, 2024 in a Fright Fest ad.

 Origin

 According to USA Today, Mr. Six is the creation of Doner Advertising of Southfield, Michigan.
-The success of the ad became such that Six Flags toured the vintage bus featured in the ad to all of its 31 parks and sold T-shirts based on the Mr. Six advertisement.
+The success of the ad became such that Six Flags toured the vintage bus featured in the ad to all of its 31 parks selling old T-shirts based on the Mr. Six advertisement.
 Mr. Six also appeared on the nationally broadcast U.S. TV morning show Good Morning America.

-The first airing introduced Mr. Six as an apparently elderly, slow-moving man dressed in his trademark tuxedo and large glasses, entering a suburban neighborhood in a retro-style bus.
-The neighborhood's families are working hard but appear bored with doing so.
+The first commercial depicts Mr. Six as an apparently elderly, slow-moving man dressed in his trademark tuxedo and large glasses, driving a retro-style bus into a suburban neighborhood filled with families weary of working hard outside.
 Mr. Six slowly shuffles off the bus, then suddenly becomes more limber and performs a high-energy dance routine as "We Like to Party" begins playing.
 The suburban families happily board the bus and are driven to Six Flags, where Mr. Six dances around park guests and joins them on various attractions.
-The dance he performs borrows moves from the Melbourne shuffle, jumpstyle, and Techtonik.
-Subsequent ads showed different variations of Mr. Six dancing and inviting people to Six Flags.
-The role was, initially, non-speaking.
+His dance borrows moves from the Melbourne shuffle, jumpstyle, and Techtonik.
+Ads later showed different variations of Mr. Six dancing and inviting people to Six Flags.
+He was initially a non-speaking character.

 Six Flags did not disclose the identity of the actor playing Mr. Six for some time, but eventually it became known that Mr. Six was played by choreographer Danny Teeson.
-Teeson explained in 2018, "The first few years, I had a hefty NDA [non-disclosure agreement] agreement with my contract."
+Teeson said in 2018, "The first few years, I had a hefty NDA with my contract."

 Mr. Six impersonators

 On July 9, 2004, Six Flags Great America held a contest to find the best person who could impersonate the new "Ambassador of Fun" Mr. Six and dance like him.
-The reward would be $2,500 cash and other small prizes.
-About 200 people, who wore tuxedos and red bow ties, went out onto the stage and danced.
-The winner of the contest was 13-year-old Jordan Pope.
-Jim Crowley, Six Flags Great America marketing director, said, "Jordan truly embodies the spirit of Six Flags!...He had Mr. Six's unique dance moves down to a science, the crowd went wild when he took the stage!"
+The reward was $2,500 cash and other small prizes.
+About 200 people who wore tuxedos and red bow ties, went out onto the stage and danced.
+Jordan Pope, 13, won the contest.
+Jim Crowley, Six Flags Great America marketing director, said, "Jordan truly embodies the spirit of Six Flags!...
+He had Mr. Six's unique dance moves down to a science, the crowd went wild when he took the stage!"